stratapp-ai/stratapp-ai.github.io/about.md

   For 30 years strategy formation, communication and execution has been flawed.

-  The age old paradigm of top-down static docs doesn't work.
+  The age old paradigm of top-down static docs does not work.
 For most organizations, executing strategy rarely meets expectations.

   It is time we fixed this.